-Switch(config)# interface Enter several discontinuous port

-[port_list] numbers separated by commas or a

-range of ports with a hyphen.
-For

-example:1,3 or 2-4

-Switch(config-if-PORT- Enable IPv4 DHCP Auto Recycle

-PORT)# ip address dhcp function on the specified ports.
-Only

-auto-recycle when one of these specific link-up port

-is switched from link-down into link-up

-status, DHCP release packets and

-Discover packets will be sent to DHCP

-server automatically.
-And it will ask for

-IP address from DHCP server again.

-No command

-Switch(config-if-PORT- Disable ID 4 DI IOD Auto Describ

-PORT)# no ip address dhcp Disable IPv4 DHCP Auto Recycle

-auto-recycle function on the specified ports.
+Switch(config)# interface [port_list] numbers se ral discontinuous port eparated by commas or a orts with a hyphen.
+For 3 or 2-4 Switch(config-if-PORT-PORT)# ip address dhcp auto-recycle function on when one of is switched status, DHO Discover pa server auto 4 DHCP Auto Recycle the specified ports.
+Only of these specific link-up port from link-down into link-up CP release packets and ackets will be sent to DHCP matically.
+And it will ask for from DHCP server again.
+No command Switch(config-if-PORT- PORT)# no ip address dhcp auto-recycle 4 DHCP Auto Recycle the specified ports.